sourander/kamk-cookiecutters/README.md

 cookiecutter gh:sourander/kamk-cookiecutters -f
 ```

+### Why the `-f` flag?

-**WHY THE F FLAG?** The `-f` flag is used to force the cookiecutter to override the existing files.
+The `-f` flag is used to force the cookiecutter to override the existing files.
 This is required if you want to use the `.` as the target folder, because "this folder" exists.

 Running the command above will prompt you to choose a cookiecutter from the list of available cookiecutters.
 After choosing a cookiecutter, you will be prompted to fill in the required fields.
 Below is an example of creating a learning diary for a course.